kose-y/dist-primal-dual/README.md

 # dist-primal-dual

-This repository contains the Python package `dist_pd` for distributed computation of primal-dual problems in multiple GPUs with optimal acceleration.
+This repository contains the Python package `dist_pd` for distributed computation of primal-dual problems in multiple GPUs with optimal acceleration, published in

+* S. Ko, D. Yu, J. Won.
+Easily Parallelizable and Distributable Class of Algorithms for Structured Sparsity, With Optimal Acceleration.
+[J. Comput.
+Graph.
+Stat.](https://doi.org/10.1080/10618600.2019.1592757) 2019:28(4), 821- 2833.

 Based on Tensorflow, we implemented distributed dense and sparse matrices, basic operations on them, and implementations of primal-dual algorithms based on these operations.

 ## Installation